kynazz/uh/README.md

 Sometimes my mood swings might kicked in,be aware brhhahala.

+I am pretty bad at explaining stuff.
+I might struggle with it alot.
+So pls b patient.. :(

-(would add more in the future.)
+(Would add more in the future.)

 Anyways.
 Enjoy your day. <3